 Inspector Morse is one of the most popular detective series ever on British television, and actor John Thaw was the recipient of several BAFTA and National Television awards for this role.
 In 1993, he was honored by Queen Elizabeth as a Commander of the Most Excellent Order of the British Empire.
 When Thaw died in 2002, fans from around the world mourned his death.
 His memorial service, held at St Martin-in-the-Fields church in Trafalgar Square, was attended by 800 people including Prince Charles, Cherie Blair (wife of Prime Minister Tony Blair), Colin Dexter, Kevin Whately, Barrington Pheloung and many others.
 Among family members in attendance was Thaw’s daughter, Abigail, whose name you may recognize from her current role as reporter Dorothea Frazil in the Endeavour series.
 In a poignant moment in the 2012 Endeavour pilot, Frazil meets the young Morse, played by Shaun Evans, for the first time.
 She asks him, “Have we met?” and Morse replies, “No, I don’t think so.”
 She suggests, “In another life, then.”

-Thirty-plus years after we watched the premiere together, my husband and I will be taking our seats on the sofa, a large bowl of popcorn between us, to watch the series once again.
-The Inspector Morse encore on KCTS 9 begins on Saturday, January 18, at 9:30 p.m.
+Thirty-plus years after we watched the premiere together, my husband and I have taken our seats on the sofa, a large bowl of popcorn between us, to watch the series once again.
+The Inspector Morse encore on KCTS 9 airs Saturday nights at 9:30 p.m.
 Check the KCTS 9 Schedule online for more information.
 Can't get enough Morse?
 Stream Endeavour now.

 Anne Stuart is the Marcom Managing Editor at KCTS 9.
 She edits the KCTS 9 Viewer Guide and also writes the KCTS 9 This Week and Tellygram newsletters.
 A lifelong PBS fanatic, Anne loves to share her passion for the great programs on Masterpiece, American Experience, Independent Lens, Nature, Frontline and many more.